MrPandeyJi/Pseudohackathon-simpleAR/README.md

 # SIMPLE AR

-Simple AR is a Augment reality app for android.  interactive experience of a real-world environment where the objects that reside in the real world through camera.
+Simple AR is a Augment reality app for android.
+Interactive experience of a real-world environment where the objects that reside in the real world through camera.
+Note:- Use either a new note of 500rs or use the image of 500rs provided within.

 ## Installation